boyter/boyter.org/content/posts/sloc-cloc-code.md

 BenchmarkMmapUtilOpen-8                1        15455014000 ns/op
 ```

 Pretty much a dead heat.
-So it seems that using mmaps in the real world has no performance gains unless you hit a really huge file.
-I was getting suspicious at this point that my development machine using WSL was influincing the results.
+So it seems that using mmaps in the real world has no performance gains unless you hit a large file.
+I was getting suspicious at this point that my development machine using WSL was influencing the results.
 I created a virtual machine on Digital Ocean running Ubuntu to see how that fared.
 The results turned out to be very similar.

 All I have managed to do was establish that mmaps are not the answer to my current performance woes.